 DAYS & HOURS: Winter hours 9a-5p, Summer hours 8a-2p

 ADDRESS: 3901 West Pioneer Road, Phoenix, AZ

 DESCRIPTION: Originally called Bank One Ballpark or the “BOB” and renamed to Chase Field in 2005, this architecturally dramatic structure is home to Major League Baseball’s Arizona Diamondbacks.
 The venue seats 48,500 and has a grass surface under its retractable dome.

 Talking Stick Resort Arena

-DESCRIPTION: You are immediately struck by soaring glass walls, a 12×20 foot video screen and Pavilion grand entrance; props to management for keeping this 1992 arena state-of-the-art for fan value; Hosts the NBA Phoenix Suns, WNBA Phoenix Mercury, NHL Phoenix Coyotes, Arena Football’s Arizona Rattlers, as well as a ton of concerts and other events throughout the year; seats 19,000.
+DESCRIPTION: You are immediately struck by soaring glass walls, a 12×20 foot video screen and Pavilion grand entrance.
+Give props to management for keeping this 1992 arena state-of-the-art for fan value.
+It hosts the NBA Phoenix Suns, WNBA Phoenix Mercury, NHL Phoenix Coyotes, Arena Football’s Arizona Rattlers, as well as a ton of concerts and other events throughout the year.
+It seats 19,000.